-The soil is full of life.
-Trillions of microscopic critters that eat organic matter and turn it into nutrient-rich waste, just like Earthworms do.
+Trillions of microscopic critters live in the soil, and break down the organic matter and turn it into nutrient-rich waste to improve your soil, one little spec at a time, just like Earthworms do.
 If you can feed these little guys, you will have amazing soil which yields healthy plants.
 It is the most important aspect of gardening.

 Nature is constantly improving the soil.
 A relationship is created between the plants and microbes and they help each other out.